Ernest D. Schleicher, Warren, Ohio

 Interment will be in North Jackson Cemetery.

-In lieu of flowers, family requests that material contributions be made to the Leavittsburg Baptist Church (4150 Kincaid East Rd NW, Warren, OH 44481) in his memory.
+In lieu of flowers, family requests that material contributions be made to the Leavittsburg Baptist Church, 4150 Kincaid East Road NW, Warren, OH 44481, in his memory.